PuChan-HCI/modular_pytorch/README.md

 # modular_pytorch

-The Python scripts in this directory were generated using the notebook 05.
-Going Modular Part 2 (script mode).

-They breakdown as follows:
+The files in this project break down as follows:

 **`data_setup.py`** - a file to prepare and download data if needed.<br/>
 **`engine.py`** - a file containing various training functions.<br/>